 Both wrecks attract divers from across the world.
 The Capt.
-Keith Tibbetts is a 330-foot-long Russian frigate once used in Cuba, and now a coral-encrusted shipwreck covered with sponges, and home to all kinds of marine creatures.
-With depths that range from 30 feet near surface to100 feet at the seafloor, this multi level wreck challenges divers of all skill levels.
+Keith Tibbetts is a 330-foot-long Russian frigate once used in Cuba and is now a coral-encrusted shipwreck covered with sponges and home to all kinds of marine creatures.
+With depths that range from 30 feet near the surface to 100 feet at the seafloor, this multi-level wreck challenges divers of all skill levels.

 Kelly Stuart spent an hour diving his old ship, and as an experienced Navy diver, he’s impressed with the wreck.

 “The Kittiwake is the perfect size ship to dive on because it has lots of escape areas so it is very safe for anyone.
 Even more exciting was to see how the fish and other animals were already using her as a living reef,” he said.

 Dive industry leaders who worked hard to bring the Kittiwake to Cayman are proud to see that five years after her sinking, the wreck is living up to expectations.

 “The Kittiwake is well known as a new wreck dive in the Caribbean and it draws people to Cayman,” says Red Sail Sports Operations Manager Rod McDowall.
 “The wreck adds so much to our diving − it offers diversity and rounds out the whole Cayman diving experience.
 It’s a big, spectacular wreck in clear, shallow water, and the Kittiwake’s got a lot of marine life now living in it.
 The process of creating an artificial reef has started, there are corals and sponges growing there.”